-Transaction IP also does buyer side patent brokerage.
+Transaction IP also does buyer-side patent brokerage.

-It follows an in-depth process post understanding the needs of the client and carries out its execution.
+It follows an in-depth process post understanding the needs of the buyer and carries out its execution.
 They charge buyers a combination fee which is calculated by including hourly fees and a success fee percentage.

 List of Programs where Patent Owners Can Sell Patents

 Sell your patents to big ole’ Google, so that they can use it to make the world better.